 In my house, there’s very little that is purely decorative but I love to decorate with useful things.
 With space at a premium, my goal is that everything I use has a hiding place or is beautifully displayed.
 Don’t overlook the fact that things you use regularly as materials or supplies can make beautiful groupings, as well.
 My favorite, of course, is fabrics but when it comes to collecting things, any like objects can be grouped into an installation.

 - Wooden kitchen utensils

 - Cutting boards

 Collecting Things – Kitchen Storage

 Collecting things in the kitchen?
 Same.
-I admit I have more rolling pins than is reasonable and I have an affinity for anything useful and wooden.
+I admit I have more rolling pins than is reasonable and an affinity for anything useful and wooden.
 I also have a collection of copper I never use for cooking and a massive collection of cast iron I use every day.
-I love how these things look, and I really want to display them more than my cabinet storage allows.
-At our next house, this summer, I’m going to show you some really creative ways to free up space and enjoy your beautiful kitchen collections.
+I love how these things look and really want to display them more than my cabinet storage allows.
+This summer, I’m going to show you some really creative ways to free up space and enjoy your beautiful kitchen collections.
 Until then, here are a few ideas for inspiration.